Clicky

 How to Use Search Intent Keywords to Boost Your Site’s Ranking

 Search intent keywords are phrases that indicate what exactly the searcher is looking for when they search Google, Bing, or Yahoo.
+Understanding the audience’s search intent is crucial for aligning your content with what users are searching for, thereby improving engagement and meeting their needs.

 For example, let’s say you sell dog beds online and have created an informational website all about them.